anayjoshi/cronus/docs/tutorial.rst

             time.sleep(0.5)
             print datetime.datetime.now()

-Unfortunately, the above methodology does not take into account the execution time taken by the function `do_some_work`.
+Unfortunately, the above methodology does not take into account the time taken by the function `do_some_work`.
 Cronus is meant to solve the above mentioned problem.

 .. code-block:: python